What doesn’t kill you makes you stronger, right?

 You can find the entire article here.

-To learn more about building resilience and healing trauma, check out our newest webinar series on the Treatment of Trauma.
+To learn more about building resilience and healing trauma, check out our webinar series on the The Advanced Master Program on the Treatment of Trauma .
 You’ll learn about the latest treatments and how you can utilize these methods in your practice.

 Does your experience show patients growing stronger as a result of adverse life experience?